Types of journaling with prompts-1

 Place a notebook and pen (or use a dream journaling app) beside your bed.
 You want it within reach so you can write immediately after waking up.

-Tip: Use a dim light or night lamp so you don’t jolt yourself fully awake and forget everything.
+Tip: Use a dim light or night lamp so you don’t allow yourself fully awake and forget everything.

 2. Write as Soon as You Wake Up